 2. Spending on product categories

-Though inflation continues to be a rising issue in the United States, throughout February and March of 2022, consumers continued to buy more than projected.
+Though inflation continues to be a rising issue in the United States, consumers continued to buy more than projected.
 Many categories boomed during the pandemic, such as pet supplies, cosmetics, electronics and sporting apparel.
 However, now that lockdowns have subsided, goods and services like gasoline, restaurants and travel prices have risen, though inflation has also hidden the drop in consumption of these products.

 Consumers prioritize goods over services, despite many states opening up their cities and lessening pandemic restrictions.
 This trend will likely continue until customers feel comfortable going outside the home again and spending time in crowds.